Ghost09a1/gemi-rubi/roleplay-chat-platform/README.md

-# RoleplayHub Frontend
+# RoleplayHub - Next.js Frontend

-This is the Next.js frontend for the RoleplayHub platform, providing a modern, responsive UI for the text-based roleplay experience.
+This is the Next.js frontend for the RoleplayHub platform, a character-based roleplay platform built with modern web technologies.

 ## Features